Notice of Non-Discrimination

 Children of homeless individuals and unaccompanied homeless youth (youth not in the physical custody of a parent or guardian) residing in the District shall have equal access to the same free, appropriate public education, including comparable services, as provided to other children and youth who reside in the District.
 Homeless children and youth shall not be required to attend a separate school or program for homeless children and shall not be stigmatized by school personnel.

 The District shall provide appropriate educational services or programs for students who have been identified as having a handicap or disability, regardless of the nature or severity of the handicap or disability.
-The District shall also provide for the reasonable accommodation of a student’s sincerely held religious beliefs with regard to examinations and other academic requirements, and to ensure that a student’s limited English proficiency does not bar access to District services.
-Requests for religious accommodations shall be made in writing and approved by the building principal.
+The District shall also ensure that a student’s limited English proficiency does not bar access to District services.